| PhotoCrit.comHave questions about visual literacy? Want to know more about PhotoCrit.com and visual literacy?

 interested in learning how to strengthen aesthetics and visual

-communication will benefit from our services.
+communication will benefit from our services. back

-Just as it is difficult for a writer to proofread and edit their
+to top Why is getting feedback in the form of a critique valuable?Just as it is difficult for a writer to proofread and edit their

 own work, it is equally difficult for those producing visuals